 I joined the DMIR group for my PhD studies after receiving my masters degree in Computer Science at the university of Würzburg in early 2019.
 At first, i was working on click trail analysis and human behavior prediction in the web based on Wikipedia click trails.

-Currently i am employed at the REGIO project.
+I started to work in the REGIO project.
 My contribution in the project is to analyse locally successful research cooperations based on different properties of the co-author network.
 For this we leverage the Bayesian approach HypTrails and apply it on graph- structured data.
-Additionally I am interested in state-of-the-art NLP research.
+End 2021 after the project has been successfully finalized, I started working on the HydrAS project, which is a natural succession for my research topic.

 Winter term 18/19: